tektoncd/pipeline/docs/getting-started.md

 apiVersion: tekton.dev/v1alpha1
 kind: PipelineResource
 metadata:
-  name: skaffold-git
+  name: whoami-git
 spec:
   type: git
   params:
     - name: revision
       value: master
     - name: url
-      value: https://github.com/GoogleContainerTools/skaffold #configure: change if you want to build something else, perhaps from your own local git repository.
+      value: https://github.com/popcor255/python-flask-docker-hello-world #configure: change if you want to build something else, perhaps from your own local git repository.
 ```

 The [`image` resource](resources.md#image-resource) specifies the repository to which the image built by the `Task` will be pushed: